 The one area in which she is way off is THE MONEY.
 She has dust in her retirement account.
-She has \$2000 in her savings account which she is planning to use to start her new company.
+She has \$2,000 in her savings account, which she is planning to use to start her new company.
 She is hand to mouth, month to month with money in and money out.
 She needs to make changes in the financial area of her life.

-The financial area is really easy to improve, compared to other aspects of your life.
+The financial area is really - honestly! - easy to improve, compared to other aspects of your life.
 If your health is poor, or your relationships are in trouble, these are much more serious problems than not having enough money.
+This is America.
+You can make money here.